 In appreciation for service to the state and the country in a time of war, and in recognition for the time and advantage lost toward the pursuit of a civilian career, veterans have been granted a preference in state employment by the General Assembly.
 Persons eligible for veteran's preference have served in the Armed Forces of the United States on active duty, for reasons other than training, during periods of war, with discharge under other than dishonorable conditions.
 This preference particularly includes disabled veterans.
-Spouses of disabled veterans and the surviving spouse or dependent of a veteran who died through service-related reasons during peacetime are under consideration.
+Spouses of disabled veterans and the surviving spouse or dependent of a veteran who died through service-related reasons during peacetime are also considered eligible for the veteran's preference."